RoyalIcing/RoyalIcing/2023/introducing-orb.md

 end
 ```

-There’s more macros that I’m experimenting with, and not all of them will make it in.
-I want to add conveniences for common problems, while avoiding having too much magic.
+There’s more macros & helpers that I’m experimenting with, and not all of them will make it in.
+I want to add conveniences for common problems while avoiding having too much magic.

 ## Use it today